JValen21/SimpleMessagingApp/login-server-master/README.md

 The sercet key is also very bad.
 Its also available in plaintext for the hacker if he gets access to the app.py file.
 It should not be available and it should be random.

 The send message functionality can be misused by cross site scripting.
-This can be done by for example sending the message:
+This can be done by for example sending this message:
-<span onclick=alert(5)> hacked </span> where alert(5) could be changed out with some dangerous malicious code.
+`<span onclick=alert(5)> You just won an IPad! </span>`.
+The hacker could here change "alert(5)" with some dangerous malicious code.

 Its vulnerable to sql injections, both in the log in page and the send message page.
 The server shows us the actual SQL query it uses.
 This is really bad and can give an attacker the information he needs to succeed with an injection attack.